🌺

 Easiest → Near Impossible

-Level 1 is driven by strong US allergen labelling, a thriving açaí bowl and dedicated vegan café culture, and Whole Foods-grade supermarket access — traditional local food is a separate navigation challenge entirely.
+Level 1 is driven by strong US allergen labelling, a well-established acai bowl and dedicated vegan cafe culture, and Whole Foods-grade supermarket access.
+Traditional local food is a separate navigation challenge entirely.

 Self-Catering